 Proposal 5(Samsung):

 RAN4 to discuss and achieve the common assumption of each component for different UE capabilities, including assumption of RF and BB processing, like: RF retuning time, AGC time, time for change bandwidth, time for BB processing, T/F tracking, number of searchers, etc. It can be shared and utilized in different RRM requirements to avoid different and excursive assumption for timeline RRM requirements.

+In 6GR, RAN4 cannot wait for finial decision for SSB in RAN1 but need to be early involved with the discussion to evaluate the SSB design including:

+• Extend the SSB periodicity

+• Change SSB sequence

+• Multiple-types of SSBs

+RAN4 can start and agree the Link level simulation in RAN4 firstly, RAN4 can reuse some conditions in 5GNR, the proposed table are as below.

 Proposal 6(ZTE):